 What if it rains?

 Generally lessons are conducted unless there is heavy rain or lightening.
-It is generally suggested that you touch base with your instructor the night before your appointment if the weather looks bad.
+It is suggested that you touch base with your instructor the day before your appointment if the weather looks bad.
 If it just looks like a light rain or shower bring your rain gear.

 What is best form of payment?

 Do I need a deposit?

 No, your commitment is your deposit.
 If you cancel less than 72 hours prior to your scheduled appointment time you will be responsible for 50% of your lesson fee.
 Same day cancelations and no shows will be billed for 100% of the missed lesson fee.
 The invoice for this fee will be emailed or mailed to you and is due upon receipt.